ghedsouza/worms-web/README.md

 ## Development Notes

-### Running the game

-After building, open `worms.html` in your browser.

 ### Requirements:

-You need a recent version of node/npm installed.
+You need a recent version of node and npm installed.
-Install the latest node from https://nodejs.org/en/ to get both.
+You can get both by installing the latest node from https://nodejs.org/en/.

 ### Build steps:

-After cloning project, run

-1. `npm install`
+- Run `npm install` to install dependencies.
-1. `npm run compile`
+- Run `npm run compile` to build `out.js` from the current `src` (or, if you have bash, `./compile` is a bit faster).

+### Running the game

+Run `npm serve` and then open `localhost:8080` in your browser.

+*Note*: Running a web server for the game instead of just opening `worms.html` directly is necessary because of cross-origin security restrictions that prevent textures from loading in the context of a local file.

 ### Project structure